Ari-Smith-Research/Ari-Smith-Research.github.io/publications.md

 #### Papers in Progress

 Ari Smith.
-“Preference Across Power: Algorithmic (Infra)structuring of the Preferring Subject”
+“Preference Across Power: Algorithmic Infrastructuring of the Preferring Subject”

 Ari Smith and Justin Boutilier.
 “Generalized Inverse Mixed-Integer Optimization as a Diagnostic of Congressional Gerrymandering”